 “The kids were out running around and got corralled.
 The police went over to the parent’s house and said, ‘Do you know there’s a curfew?
 The kids are too young to be out running around,'” she recalls.

-For Dr. Glenda Williams, formerly the assistant principal at Oxford High School, the big curfew questions are who, what, when and where.
+For Dr. Glenda Williams, the former assistant principal at Oxford High School, the big curfew questions are who, what, when and where.

 “Depending on who your child is with, what they’re doing, when the activity is over and where they’re at, is how to set the curfew.
 If the school dance is over at 10:30 and the child is 16, the curfew might be 11 o’clock.
 They have time to go to McDonald’s, get a Coke and head on home.